Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Semi-discretization in time by Runge--Kutta convolution quadrature

+\end{proof} \brev \begin{remark} In view of Proposition~\ref{th:RK-CQ}, we use the convolution quadrature method based on the $m$-stage Radau IIA as the time discretization throughout the paper.
+The previous lemma generalizes to the more general class of stiffly accurate A-stable Runge--Kutta methods.
+For example, this includes the Lobatto IIIC method, which has stage order $m-1$ and full classical order $2m-2$ (details are found in \cite{HairerWannerII}). \end{remark} \erev

 The convolution quadrature scheme based on RaudauIIA- methods preserves central properties of the temporal operator $L(\pt)$, which is of particular importance to establish a discrete coercivity property, as described in the dedicated paper \cite[Theorem 3.1]{BanjaiLubich2019}.
-The following Lemma restates this result for the standard discrete differential operator $\pt^\tau$, which is sufficient for the subsequent error analysis. \begin{lemma} The convolution quadrature discretization based on the two-stage Radau IIA method fulfills
+The following Lemma restates this result for the standard discrete differential operator $\pt^\tau$, which is sufficient for the subsequent error analysis. \begin{lemma} \brev Let $V$ now be a Hilbert space with the norm $\norm{\cdot}_V$ and further let $\left\langle\cdot,\cdot\right\rangle$ denote the corresponding inner product, which is extended to $V^m$ with the weight matrix $\mathscr B$. \erev The convolution quadrature discretization based on the two-stage Radau IIA method fulfills, for arbitrary $\widetilde N \in\mathbb N$, the estimate

-for every sequence $(f_n)_{n\ge 0}$ in $V$ with finitely many non-zero entries.
+for every sequence $(f_n)_{n\ge 0}$ in $V$.
 Furthermore, for $m>2$ stages the left-hand side remains positive, namely